-- Subverted in the series.
-Most of the stories in the Anime-inspired literature series, The Society On Da Run, take place in an alternate Italy ruled by Italian Space Dragons (it is also their home country).
-No stereotypes of Italy are seen and if they are, they are Played for Laughs or characters point them out.
+- Subverted in most of the stories in the Anime-inspired literature series, The Society On Da Run, take place in an alternate Italy ruled by Italian Space Dragons (it is also their home country).
+No stereotypes of Italy ar seen and if they are, they are Played for Laughs or characters point them out.

-- Roman Holiday features a romatic Vespa ride, this trope in scooter form.
+- Roman Holiday features a romantic Vespa ride, this trope in scooter form.

 - Jane Austen's Mafia! had this.
 Completely with a holiday for the black olives.

 - A Midsummer Nights Dream (1999) is set in Victorian-era Tuscany.
 It includes that newfangled contraption, the bicycle.
 It has a soundtrack full of famous Italian arias.